thomascastleman/seo-urlify/README.md

 # seo-urlify

-This package formats strings, removing characters that are unsafe for use in URLs and joining word tokens with a given delimiter.
+This is a very light-weight, dependency-free package that formats strings, removing characters that are unsafe for use in URLs and joining word tokens with a given delimiter.

 This can be useful for generating SEO-friendly URLs from strings, such as:
 ```